SDraw/driver_leap/README.md

 ## Note about WORK IN PROGRESS

 You're seeing an early version of this software.
 I've got positional tracking established now as well as hand pose tracking.
-Some experimental mapping of hand gestures to triggers and buttons were added:
+Some experimental mappings of hand gestures to triggers and buttons were added:

-- Bending of the index finger maps to trigger, like you would fire a gun.
+- Bending of the index finger maps to the trigger button, like you would fire a gun.
 - clenching the middle, ring, pinky finger to a fist maps to the grabbing buttons
 - a pinch gesture between thumb and index finger maps to main controller button ("A")